xuan-jun/dsa4266_ribosomes/neural_net/README.md

 cd neural_net
 ```

-Note that you can only make predictions after you have trained the model.
+**Note**: You can still make predictions without going through the above step of training the model.
+You can make use of the sample `modelstate-dict` that is stored within `./state/sample_model.pth`.

 **File**: `neural_net_pred.py`